Skip to main content

 Visually hidden elements

-Do not use display: none on this text, as this will get ignored by screen readers.
+Do not use display: none on this text, as this will hide the text from screen readers.

 Instead, use CSS which ensures the text gets ‘conceptually’ rendered, even if the result is not visible on the screen.
 You can use the Sass mixins from govuk-frontend or the classes govuk-visually-hidden and govuk-visually-hidden-focusable.